top of page

 What to Bring

 On football game days, the band has a short practice immediately after school.
-They do not have time to go home and will need to bring everything they need in the morning so their Tote bag should be packed with the following:
+They do not have time to go home and will need to bring everything they need in the morning so their duffle bag should be packed with the following:

-• Black gym shorts
+• Black athletic shorts

-• Black crew or longer socks
+• Black crew (or taller socks)

 • Marching shoes